shabeeb-ameen/toy-vertex-models/README.md

 Basic Outline:

 The geometrical configuration of a valid vertex model requires (i) spatial coordinates for all vertices, and(ii) edge connections between them.
 A slight overspecification (where edges/ polygonal surfaces constituing each cell is also specified) is helpful in the energy-evaluation context, for both two and three dimensions for the .
-Here we take an object-oriented approach to describing minimal vertex models and their dynamics using the following  tools:
+Here we take an object-oriented approach to describing minimal vertex models and their dynamics using the contents in the following code:

 1. Contents of classes.py: